-Viewtiful Joe is built almost entirely around this trope.
-Upon entering Movie World, Joe becomes a martial arts expert, is capable of taking tank shells to the face, and can kill enemies just by striking a pose.
-Not only that, but the game just keeps trying to top itself.
-After you defeat Fire Leo by burning at temperatures over 1000000 degrees, you end up in a planet-dwarfing mech-battle.
-And that's only the first game.
+Viewtiful Joe involves this trope because it's based in the land of Action Hero movies .
+Upon entering Movie World, Joe becomes a martial arts expert, capable of taking tank shells to the face, and can kill enemies just by striking a pose.
+After you defeat Fire Leo by burning at temperatures over 1000000 degrees, you join a planet-dwarfing mech-battle.

-Tomb Raider is built on this trope.
-Where else can you play as a daring female archeologist that is packing heat as she fends off enemies from wolves, to henchmen, and even a freaking Tyrannosaurs Rex while performing crazy acrobatics to either evade enemy attacks or to get from one place to another.
+Tomb Raider: Where else can you play as a daring female archaeologist that is packing heat as she fends off enemies from wolves, to henchmen, and even a freaking Tyrannosaurs Rex while performing acrobatics to either evade enemy attacks or to get from one place to another.
 Things get even crazier once Lara Croft gets on a vehicle and can run enemies over or make insane jumps over a chasm.
 Even the traps are taken to the extreme, such as poison darts, rolling boulders, spikes, fire traps, and many more as the series progressed, yet they still remained awesome.

-The trope gets lampshaded by the developers in the remake Tomb Raider Anniversary when they discuss the Uzi wielding teenager.
-In the original game, the kid was fought what appeared to be a freaking underground skateboard park and he fought Lara by shooting at her while he was skateboarding (and the area had a ton of pits with lava in them in case you weren't in enough danger) and giving the line "You firing at me?
+The trope is lampshaded by the developers in the remake Tomb Raider Anniversary when they discuss the Uzi wielding teenager.
+In the original game, the kid was fought in what appeared to be an underground skateboard park and he fought Lara by shooting at her while he was skateboarding (the area had a ton of pits with lava in them in case you weren't in enough danger) and giving the line "You firing at me?
 You firing at me?
 There's no one else here so you must be firing at me!"
-The developers admitted that looking back on the level design for the boss fight now, it looked pretty damn silly, but at the same time, it was just too cool.
+The developers admitted that looking back on the level design for the boss fight now, it looked pretty damn silly, but at the same time, it was too cool.

-The Video Game/Espgaluda series features characters who can slow down bullets and power up their attack by using Kakusei ("Awakening").
-Not only does activating this instantly change their gender, but they also inexplicably change into a different set of clothes.
+The Espgaluda series features characters can slow down bullets and power up their attack by using Kakusei ("Awakening").
+Not only does activation instantly change their gender, but they also inexplicably change into a different set of clothes.
 The character designer said that it was just to look cool.

-The Powered Armor in Vanquish is absurd.
-Its main function is the ability to get on your knees and jet around the battlefield at about 50 miles per hour.
+The Powered Armor in Vanquish's main function is the ability to get on your knees and jet around the battlefield at 50 miles per hour.
 Plus you can slow down everything around you and mark targets in Bullet Time.
-Makes no sense and would probably be extremely unwieldy and impractical in real life but in the game it's as Badass as they come.
+It makes no sense and would be extremely unwieldy and impractical in real life but in the game it's as cool as they come.

 Bulletstorm tasks the player with trying to cook up the most outrageous kills they possibly can to score points.
 To facilitate this, you have a leash you can use to toss hapless enemies around and your kicks can send foes flying great distances.
 It's nonsensical but it's all in good fun.
 Having to willfully suspend your disbelief will be a non-issue once you drag that enemy in front of a big Venus flytrap to get eaten alive and your score goes up.

-Saints Row The Third.
+Saints Row: The Third.
 Bail out of a plane amidst Lampshaded implausible quantities of stuff which also fell out.
 Kill enemies in free-fall.
-Catch The Chick and deploy a parachute.
-See the plane coming back to ram you, drop The Chick, shoot out the plane's windscreen, fly through it shooting everything in sight, fall out the back, more midair combat, catch Shaundi again...
+Catch a girl and deploy a parachute.
+See the plane coming back to ram you, drop the girl, shoot out the plane's windscreen, fly through it shooting everything in sight, fall out the back, more midair combat, catch Shaundi again...

-The inclusion of raptor-riding banditos alone pretty much proves the point here, but if that doesn't convince you, there's also Dracula, who happens to have a moon base.
-With a moon laser.
-Where he hangs out with Paul McCartney, the real Micheal Jackson, and Tupac.
+The inclusion of raptor-riding banditos alone proves the point here, but if that doesn't convince you, there's also Dracula, who happens to have a moon base with a moon laser.
+He hangs out with Paul McCartney, the real Micheal Jackson, and Tupac.

 See also this strip and the one directly following it.
 No other webcomic features a ninja MD flying a private jet into a thunderstorm where he will be attacked by missile volleys and pterodactylsbirdosauruses, which he will subsequently defeat in a single minute so that he may continue on to the apocalyptic Aztec tennis temple to save the world's greatest tennis champion who must play a game of tennis against the avatar of the Aztec god of destruction in order to save the world from imminent doom.
 The only reason any of the above makes any sense, at all, is because it is so goddamn cool.

 In Mixed Myth, this is treated as one of the laws of the universe (under the name of Cynmatics).
 It causes anything that looks awesome to be inherently more powerful, such as how a gold wand with crystals in it is more powerful than a wooden wand.
-The Genre Savvy characters often take advantages of this, particularly the elves, who take it a bit too far.
+The Genre Savvy characters take advantages of this.

 In Snowflakes, Wray's logic and knowledge of history, and even her grip on reality, are often come into question.
 But who cares if Erik the Red never piloted the Enterprise, or whether there are wraiths?
 It's awesome.

-In Mob Ties, there is an entire clan of time traveling yakuza monkeys.
-'Nuff said.
+In Mob Ties, there is a clan of time traveling yakuza monkeys.